marcglasberg/weak_map/README.md

 If the function is called with a **different** `users` and/or `text`, it will recalculate and cache the new result.

-However, it treats the states and the parameters differently.
+However, it treats the state and the parameter differently.
 If you call the function while keeping the **same state** and changing only the parameter, it will cache all the results, one for each parameter.